-This is more than federal spending on transportation, agriculture and food - such as local multinational giant UBS Group and Credit Suisse.
+- such as local multinational giant UBS Group and Credit Suisse.
 Some 90% of those banks recorded a profit in 2017.

-The banking sector directly and indirectly employs 308,000 people and generates \$13.8 billion in taxes, which is more than federal spending on transportation, agriculture and food.
+The sector employs more than 140,000 people directly and generates \$20 billion in taxes, which almost equals federal spending on transportation, security, agriculture and food.